Frequently Asked Questions

 - Remedies, Torts, Business Operations, Civil Procedure, Commercial Law, Taxation

-Visit our NCA Process page to learn more and contact an SI-UK consultant to explore law school options in the UK.
+Visit our NCA Process page to learn more and contact an SI-UK Consultant to explore law school options in the UK.

 Yes, you can.
 The graduate route allows post-graduation international students to stay and work for two years in the UK, no sponsorship is required.
-Then through the Solicitors Qualifying Examination (SQE) route law graduates can become certified as a solicitor.
-Speak to an SI-UK consultant to learn more about the pathway to working as a solicitor in the UK after you have graduated.
+Then through the Solicitors Qualifying Examination (SQE) route, Law graduates can become certified as a solicitor.
+Speak to an SI-UK Consultant to learn more about the pathway to working as a solicitor in the UK after you have graduated.

 The GDL is not applicable to practice in Canada or the USA.
 As it is only a one-year law diploma the accreditation bodies will not accept it.
-A law student would have to have completed the solicitor or barrister training in the UK and have practiced for that degree to be accepted.
-Talk to an SI-UK consultant to learn more about the process of returning back to North America with a law degree from a UK university.
+A Law student would have to have completed the solicitor or barrister training in the UK and have practiced for that degree to be accepted.
+Talk to an SI-UK Consultant to learn more about the process of returning back to North America with a Law degree from a UK university.

-The minimum grade that the NCA will accept in LLB studies is a 55%.
+The minimum grade that the NCA will accept in LLB studies is 55%.
 Any core modules you achieve lower than 55% in will likely be assigned as extra challenge exams to complete the NCA accreditation process.

 No, further schooling is not required to complete the accreditation process, as the NCA exams can be completed by self-study.
 There are a few LLMs in Canada that will replace the accreditation exams, should you prefer to complete the requirements in a classroom setting.